jayasrireddy19/Consumer-Complaints-sentiment-analysis/README.md

 provided by the company based on various features like product, issue, company.
 2) To perform sentiment analysis on consumer complaint description and understand the intensity of the complaints.
-3) To understand most common issues faced by the customer based on the company and the product.